Balas15072002/Vehicle-Selling-and-Buying-System/README.md

 - Add, update, or remove vehicle details (new and used)
 - Set vehicle availability (In Stock / Out of Stock)
 - Manage discounts for specific vehicles
-- Receive notifications when a user books a vehicle

 ### Vehicle Listings
 - View detailed vehicle information